infinityoneframework/infinity_one/CONTRIBUTING.md

 * [bug reports](#bug-reports)
 * [submitting pull requests](#pull-requests)

 We do our best to keep the issue tracker tidy and organized, making it useful for everyone.
-For example, we classify open issues per perceived difficulty, making it easier for developers to [contribute to UcxUcc](#pull-requests).
+For example, we classify open issues per perceived difficulty, making it easier for developers to [contribute to InifinityOne](#pull-requests).

 ## Bug reports